EQE exam training

-The training for each of the papers starts with three days of workshops, given in Maastricht.
-You’ll learn various methods for tackling the relevant paper and you’ll receive coaching from the trainers in the subject matter.
+The training for each of the papers starts with three days of workshops (A and B combined), given in Maastricht.
+You’ll learn a methodology for tackling each of the exam papers and you’ll receive coaching from the trainers in the subject matter.
 After the course, you’ll have access to Maastricht University’s electronic learning environment, which will provide you with online support from fellow students and the trainers as well as additional exercises so you can practise your drafting skills.

 All course materials and teaching will be in English.

-- trains you for Paper C or Paper D of the EQE
+- trains you for EQE Papers A/B, for Paper C and/or for Paper D

-- taught by renowned patent attorneys Cees Mulder & Nyske Blokhuis
+- taught by renowned patent attorneys Cees Mulder, Nyske Blokhuis & Isabelle Surdej

-In part DI of the EQE, you’ll need to answer a set of legal questions.
-In part DII, you’ll have to draft a legal opinion following an inquiry from a client.
+In Part II of EQE Paper D, you’ll have to draft a legal opinion following an inquiry from a client.

 Workshop duration: 3 days

-Online learning: from October 2017 to March 2018, you will receive 8 assignments (6 with a set of DI questions and two DII papers); one of the DI assignments will be marked by the tutor.
+Online learning: from October 2018 to March 2019, you will receive 8 assignments (6 with a set of Part I questions and two Part II papers); one of the Part I assignments will be marked by the tutor.

 EQE Paper C

-In part C of the EQE, you will file a notice of opposition against granted European patent.
+In Paper C of the EQE, you are required to draft a notice of opposition against granted European patent.

 Workshop duration: 3-days

-On 24 January 2018, there will be an opportunity for participants in the trainings for both papers to attend a final face-to-face question and answer session with the trainers.
+On 23 January 2019, there will be an opportunity for participants in the trainings for Paper C and D to attend a final face-to-face question and answer session with the trainers.
 In preparation, you can hand in an answer to an exam paper, and the trainer will provide you with detailed comments (a small additional charge may apply).